remidebord/MKR-1010-WiFi-RGB-LED/README.md

     * update SECRET_PASS with the hotspot password/WiFi key.
  4. Build and download the code.
  5. Open the serial monitor and wait for instructions.
- 6. Open your web browser (e.g: Google Chrome) and set the address provided in the serial monitor in the browser address bar.
+ 6. Open your web browser (e.g: Google Chrome) and set the address provided by the serial monitor in the browser address bar.
  7. Enjoy.